rmhsilva/lispmethods/_posts/devenv.md

 ANSI, so you are guaranteed some level of portability between implementations.
 However, all the extra stuff bundled with implementations varies, and so you cannot expect any non-standard features to be portable.
 Notably:
+- Threading
-- Threading??
+- Unicode
-- XXX
+- Executable format

-SBCL is an open source, popular implementation with a focus on speed.
-It integrates well with Emacs via SLIME, which is the main reason for preferring it, frankly.
+SBCL is an open source, popular implementation with lots of features that make it great.
+It has been under development for a long time, and hence is very stable, it has fantastic editor integration (e.g. via SLIME in Emacs), and compiles to well optimised native code.
+It also runs on lots of platforms.

 Other interesting implementations:
-- ECL, as it compiles down to C
+- ECL, which compiles down to C
 - Clasp, for its C/C++ interop

-Other popular lisps:
-- Clojure (and Clojurescript)
-- Scheme
-- Guile